 This is an important component of the IPM and relies on natural enemies of the pest.
 They are encouraged to the desired area where pests might be lurking.
 So, the main biological control examples are:

-- Parasitoids: they lay eggs inside their insect host or on their body so the pest is killed inevitably.
-Most common parasites are flies and parasitoid wasps.
+- Parasitoids: they lay eggs inside their insect host or on their body, so the pest is killed inevitably.
+The most common parasites are flies and parasitoid wasps.

 - Pathogens: these are micro-organisms such as viruses, bacteria or fungi.
-For example, Bacillus thuringiensis, is bacteria grown in the soil and can eliminate mosquitoes and other insects during their larval stage.
+For example, Bacillus thuringiensis, is bacteria growing in the soil and can eliminate mosquitoes and other insects during their larval stage.